SR-005/Data-Droids-Godot-SHN/README.md

 ## How to configure
 Instructions for setting up project
 ## How to Run
-run the OADAAD.exe file
+run the OADAAD.exe file ,
-Instructions for running
 Supported Platforms: WINDOWS
-run the OADAAD.exe file